nasser/zajal/README.md

 Plan
 ----
 The current prototype (in the `electron` folder) is a [JavaScript Electron](http://electron.atom.io/) project with the [clojurescript-npm](https://github.com/nasser/clojurescript-npm) package built in.

-It uses [Elm](http://elm-lang.org/)'s [virtual DOM implementation](https://github.com/elm-lang/virtual-dom) due to its speed and simplicity compared to react.
+The trajectory of the project is towards a functional approach that uses some kind of "virtual" representation of the HTML DOM and ThreeJS scene graph.
+[Existing](https://github.com/elm-lang/virtual-dom) [implementations](https://github.com/Matt-Esch/virtual-dom) were evaluated and rejected due to their performance and inflexibility.
+We're now using a [new virtual DOM implementation](https://github.com/nasser/zajal/blob/atlantic/electron/virtual-three.js) that is actively being researched and developed.
+Initial results are promising.

 Using
 -----